Online Courses

 AP COMPUTER SCIENCE A - GRADES 10-12

-Prerequisite: Minimum of A- in each semester of Computer Science 2 or teacher approval.
+Prerequisite: Minimum of A in the first semester of Computer Science 2 or teacher approval.
+Placement pending based on 2nd semester grades matching prior requirements.

 The AP Computer Science A course is an introductory computer science course.
 A large part of the course involves developing the skills to write programs or parts of programs that correctly solve specific problems.
 The course also emphasizes the design issues that make programs understandable, adaptable, and when appropriate, reusable.
 At the same time, the development of useful computer programs and classes is used as a context for introducing other important concepts in computer science, including the development and analysis of algorithms, the development and use of fundamental data structures, and the study of standard algorithms and typical applications.
 Students must take the Advanced Placement Exam.